 Day 8 Back to Sorong

 Throughout the year, the Papua Paradise eco resort is a wonderful place to stay for diving in the most beautiful marine gardens in the world.
 The cottages are spacious, clean and built above the sea.
 New are the Deluxe over-water bungalows.
 Somewhat larger and more luxurious than the superior bungalows.
 Extra cost per person per week is € 360.
 The resort is mainly for divers, but also non-divers can enjoy sun, sea and nature.
 We offer Papua Paradise exclusively as <A HREF="https://www.merapi.nl/reis_optie/bouwsteen-7-dagen-duiken-papua-explorers"> 4- of 7-daags arrangement.</A> meer info more info Informations supplémentaires

-Raja AmpatRaja Ampat is a group of islands in West Papua (former Irian Jaya) and counts 610, mostly desert islands.
-The four biggest islands are Waigeo in the north, Salawati (southwest of Sorong, the second largest city in West-Papua), Batanta (north of Salawati) and Misool in the southwest.
-The name Raja Ampat is is based on these 4 islands and means literally ‘the 4 kings’.
+Raja AmpatRaja Ampat is an archipelago in West Papua (former Irian Jaya) and consists of 610, mostly uninhabited islands.
+The four largest islands are Waigeo in the north, Salawati (southwest of Sorong), Batanta (north of Salawati) and Misool in the southwest.
+The name Raja Ampat is also based on these four islands and literally translated means "the four kings".

-Raja Ampat is still a quite unknown area in Indonesia, but among divers on the contrary, it’s a famous destination.
-This because it offers an incredible lot of different fish species and fantastic coral reefs, varying from hard to soft coral.
-The islands themselves are very impressive too.
-The Raja Ampat islands have silent lagoons with crystal white sand and water that varies in colours from bright green to bright blue.
+Raja Ampat is a relatively unknown area in Indonesia, but this destination is well known among divers.
+This is due to the wide range of various fish species and fantastic coral reefs, varying from hard to soft coral.
+But the islands themselves are also impressive.
+The Raja Ampat Islands have quiet lagoons with crystal white sand and water that varies from bright green to bright blue.

 Video Raja Ampat snorkel cruise